-If you only have one day in Yosemite and want to see some of the highlights of the park, here are my tips.
+If you only have one day in Yosemite National Park and want to see some of the highlights of Yosemite Valley – the heart of the park – here are my top stops.

 Head first to Tunnel View.
 This part of the park sends you through a tunnel cut out of the mountain – which the kids loved!
 Once the tunnel ends, you'll be treated with an amazing view of El Capitan and Half Dome.
 There is a pull out where you can take photos and enjoy the view.